theprogrammingbird/theprogrammingbird/README.md

 - 👋 Hi, I’m @theprogrammingbird
--  I’m interested in Android Apps
+-  I’m currently interested in HTML
--  I’m currently learning Kotlin
+-  I’m currently learning Python

 <!---
 theprogrammingbird/theprogrammingbird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.